|Nutrition Facts (per serving)|

-Heat a medium pot over medium-high heat and add oil or butter.
-When the oil is hot, add the onion and salt.
-Cook, stirring occasionally, until onion is translucent and tender, about 5 minutes.
+Heat a medium pot over medium-high heat and add oil, onions, and salt.
+Cook onions, stirring occasionally until translucent and tender, for about 5 minutes.

-Meanwhile, trim and chop the zucchini.
-Add zucchini and broth to the onion.
-Raise heat to bring to a boil then reduce heat to maintain a steady simmer and cook, stirring occasionally, until zucchini is very tender, about 15 minutes.
+Add zucchini and broth to the onions.
+Set the heat to high to bring to a boil.
+Reduce the heat immediately after boiling and maintain a steady simmer until zucchini is very tender, for about 15 minutes.

-Put pureed soup in a large bowl or sealable container.
+Transfer pureed soup to a large bowl or sealable container.
 Cover and chill until cold, for at least 1 hour.

-When ready to serve, stir in cream or yogurt, if using, and add salt and pepper to taste.
+When ready to serve, stir with cream or yogurt, if using, and add salt and pepper to taste.